 What you share online can be used against you.
 Even an innocent photo or comment might be twisted to argue that your injuries aren’t serious.
 Stay off social media until your case is resolved.

 A skilled lawyer can make a big difference in your case.
 They understand the laws about premises liability and know how to prove negligence.
 Your attorney will collect evidence, deal with the insurance company, and calculate the true value of your claim.
-Most slip and fall lawyers work on a contingency basis—meaning they only get paid if you win your case.
+Most slip and fall accident lawyers work on a contingency basis—meaning they only get paid if you win your case.

 Every state has a “statute of limitations,” which is the deadline for filing a lawsuit.
 Missing that deadline means you lose your right to compensation.
 A lawyer can help you file on time and ensure all documents are properly handled.